shashikg/X-Vector-Based-Speaker-Diarization/Documentation_Baseline.md

 ## DataSet
 Model is tested on [VoxConverse][voxconverse] dataset (total 216 audio files).
 We randomly split the dataset into two parts: ‘test’ and ‘train’ with test data having 50 audio files.

+## ipynb Notebook Files
+- **ExtractVAD.ipynb:** Used to extract and save all the VAD mapping for the audio files in VoxConverse dataset.
+- **ExtractXvectors.ipynb:** Used to precompute X-vectors for the audio files in VoxConverse dataset and save it into a zip file to use it in the DiarizationDataset.
+- **Baseline.ipynb:** To evaluate the DER score for the baseline models described in the report.
+Use the link available in the Tutorial section to run it on google colab.

 ## Tutorial
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1D23rxcCqZe78hUeJORv5nu8efTUMifws)